Manisha2704860/To-do-list-application/README.md

 5 Adding error handling using try-except blocks

 This approach allowed me to build a functional and user-friendly To-Do List Manager that meets the requirements

+# Overview
+Overall, the code meets all the specified requirements and provides a basic , persistent CLI to-do list application